 Career in Review

-2018 - Second Top 20 season in 2017 (finishing at No.15); clinched second and third WTA singles titles at Nottingham (d.
+2018 - Second Top 20 season (finishing at No.15); clinched second and third WTA singles titles at Nottingham (d.
 Konta in final) and Zhuhai (d.
 Q.Wang in final); runner-up at Sydney (l. to Kerber); SF at Strasbourg (l. to Pavlyuchenkova), Montréal (l. to Halep) and Wuhan (l. to Sabalenka); QF at Eastbourne (l. to Wozniacki); reached 4r twice (incl.
 US Open), 3r four times (incl.
 Australian Open and Wimbledon) and 2r five times (incl.
 Roland Garros); fell 1r on two occasions; won four doubles titles at Rome, Montréal (both w/Schuurs) and Miami, US Open (both w/Vandeweghe); qualified for WTA Finals in doubles (w/Vandeweghe, lost in SF); reached a career-high doubles ranking of No.5 on May 21, 2018; won four WTA doubles titles.

 2016 - QF at Nottingham (l. to Ka.Pliskova); fell in qualifying at Wimbledon; reached QF at WTA 125K Series Taipei and SF once on ITF Circuit.

 2014 - Reached 2r once; fell 1r five times (incl.
 Australian Open, Roland Garros and US Open) and in qualifying three times (incl.
 Wimbledon); won one WTA doubles title; announced after US Open would be taking indefinite break from tennis.